 For some.
 Undulating, with several steep sections.
 This path provides a lovely walk along field edges and through woodland all the way to the National Trust's Wray Castle on the shores of Windermere - OS Explorer Map OL7.
 Be aware there are two road crossings and one 150 m section where you are either on a narrow pavement or on the road itself.

-From the car park, follow the wide, smooth stone path hidden behind the wall that runs parallel to B5286 Hawkshead road and that is signposted with a blue cycle sign saying Bowness via Ferry.
+From the car park, follow the wide, smooth stone path hidden behind the wall that runs parallel to B5286 Hawkshead road and that is signposted with a blue National Cycle Network no.6 sign saying Bowness via Ferry.
 The whole route follows the Route 6 cycle way, which is well signposted.
 Take time to look back over your shoulder and you’ll see the Holy Trinity church at Brathay on a knoll with Loughrigg Fell in the background.
 The Italianate style church dates from 1836 and was built by the Redmayne family of Brathay Hall.

 After about a kilometre cross the road and up a short steep ramp beside a bus stop onto the path again.
 After 100 metres you descend to the road again and for the next 150 m carefully use the narrow pavement (0.75 m) beside the road.
 A gap in the wall on the left provides access to some steps back onto an off-road path.
 For a step-free alternative, carefully follow the on road cycle path for another 25 metres to another wall gap that also leads back onto the path.
 Then follow the path initially downhill and the uphill, taking care at a stone clad culvert.
 At the top of the hill turn left and follow the path that runs parallel to the Pullwood Bay driveway.
 After 250 metres, the path crosses the driveway and then continues uphill, winding through some beautiful woodland.